top of page

 It sounded like a character was finally yelling loudly enough to be heard.
 And with Rory Moore, it was loud and clear.

 So, when I sat down to write my fifth thriller, I did so with Rory front and center.
-I spent all of 2019 writing a second story featuring the elusive forensic reconstructionist, her quirky personality, and her uncanny ability to look at crime scenes and see what others have missed.
+I spent the year writing a second story featuring the elusive forensic reconstructionist, her quirky personality, and her uncanny ability to look at crime scenes and see what others have missed.
 She investigates a cold case with her sidekick, the famed ex-FBI profiler named Lane Phillips.
-That book will be released in August 2020 and is titled The Suicide House.
+That book is titled The Suicide House.

 The Suicide House